villez/rbcal/README.md

    such as 11-2013 - 03-2014
  * options to customize color output or turn it off completely
- * other output formatting options, e.g. specifying the number of columns, leaving out week numbers, ...
+ * other output formatting options, e.g. specifying the number of columns, suppressing week number display, ...
+ * option to turn off highlighting holidays etc.
  * making the configuration file format and parsing more robust, e.g. verifying that end-of-line # comments work in all combinations, etc.
- * supporting holidays for other countries than Finland; making it configurable through options or the configuration file
+ * supporting holidays for other countries than Finland and making it configurable through options or the configuration file; not likely to happen anytime soon, as would basically need external library support - not really interested in investing the time to figure out calendar rules for other countries myself

 ## Copyright & License